allisterb/osiris/README.md

 ## Installation
 ### CLI and Jupyter
+1. Create a Python venv e.g `python -m venv osiris` and activate it.
-1. Clone the repo and its submodules: `git clone https://github.com/allisterb/osiris --recurse-submodules`.
+2. Clone the repo and its submodules: `git clone https://github.com/allisterb/osiris --recurse-submodules`.
-2. Run the install scripts: `install` on Windows or `install.sh` on Linux/macOS.
+2. Run the install scripts: `install` on Windows or `./install` on Linux/macOS.
 This will install all the Python dependencies.
-3. Run `osi --help` or `osi.sh --help` to see the list of osiris CLI commands.
+3. Run `osi --help` or `./osi --help` to see the list of osiris CLI commands.
-4. Run `set_gsql_auth_env[.sh] mytguser mytgpass` with the GSQL user and pass to your TigerGraph server instance.
+4. Run `set_gsql_auth_env mytguser mytgpass` with the GSQL user and pass to your TigerGraph server instance.
-5. If you need to create a secret for the REST++ API of your server you can say `osi[.sh] graph mytgserverurl mytgdb create-secret mysecret` e.g. `osi graph https://osiris0.i.tgcloud.io GDELT_Events create-secret s2` assuming your GSQL user has the right permissions.
+5. If you need to create a secret for the REST++ API of your server you can say `osi graph mytgserverurl mytgdb create-secret mysecret` e.g. `osi graph https://osiris0.i.tgcloud.io GDELT_Events create-secret s2` assuming your GSQL user has the right permissions.
-6. If you need to get a token for the REST++ API of your server you can say `osi[.sh] graph mytgserverurl mytgdb get-token` e.g. `osi graph https://osiris0.i.tgcloud.io GDELT_Events get-token` This command looks for the API secret needed in the  `OSIRIS_GRAPH_SERVER_SECRET` env var.
+6. If you need to get a token for the REST++ API of your server you can say `osi graph mytgserverurl mytgdb get-token` e.g. `osi graph https://osiris0.i.tgcloud.io GDELT_Events get-token` This command looks for the API secret needed in the  `OSIRIS_GRAPH_SERVER_SECRET` env var.
 7. Run `set_restpp_auth_env[.sh] mytgtoken` with the REST++ API token for your TigerGraph server instance.
 8. If your GSQL and REST++ auth env variables are set you can do `osi[.sh] graph mytgserver mytgdb ping` to check connectivity to your graph server e.g. `osi graph https://osiris0.i.tgcloud.io GDELT_Events ping`.